willfurnass/sheffield_hpc/sharc/software/apps/R.rst

 * Install log-files, including the output of the ``make check`` tests are available on the system at ``/usr/local/packages/apps/R/4.0.0/gcc-8.2.0/install_logs/`` and ``/usr/local/packages/apps/R/4.0.0/gcc-10.1/install_logs/``

+* PCRE2 was compiled as a dependency with the appropriate compilers for each.

 Version 3.6.3